-The Amur project includes four alluvial exploration properties covering 104 sq. km, valid for five years.
+At the end of 2019, the Amur project included four alluvial exploration properties covering 104 km2, valid for five years.
 The project is located within 60 km from Blagoveshensk, the capital of the Amur region, in a historic gold mining area with well-developed infrastructure.
 The first alluvial gold in the Amur region was mined in 1867.
 The majority of deposits currently being developed in the Russian Far East were opened and surveyed during the Soviet period.
 The Amur province is the third largest gold producing region in Russia, with 834 koz produced in 2017.
 In total, the Amur region has produced 1,100 t (approximately 33.6 Moz) of gold to date.

 Kopy Goldfields paid no acquisition price for the licenses, but will instead earn into the project based on the investments made in exploration activities.
 Partners in the project are well-established local entrepreneurs.
-As a first step, Kopy Goldfields has received a 51 per cent controlling interest in the project against future investments into explorations with an option to increase to 75 per cent.
+As a first step, Kopy Goldfields received a 51 per cent controlling interest in the project against future investments into explorations with an option to increase to 75 per cent.